 • Home equity lines of credit: Offers flexible access to funds as needed.
 Draw up to a certain limit just as you would with a credit card and then repay the borrowed amount during the repayment period.

 • Cash-out refinance loan: Replaces your current mortgage with a larger loan, giving you the difference in cash while requiring monthly payments.
+Use our free cash-out refinance calculator to see what this loan might look like for you.

 Bill Lyons is the Founder, CEO & President of Griffin Funding.
 Founded in 2013, Griffin Funding is a national boutique mortgage lender focusing on delivering 5-star service to its clients.
-Mr. Lyons has 23 years of experience in the mortgage business.
+Mr. Lyons has 24 years of experience in the mortgage business.
 Lyons is seen as an industry leader and expert in real estate finance.
 Lyons has been featured in Forbes, Inc., Wall Street Journal, HousingWire, and more.
 As a member of the Mortgage Bankers Association, Lyons is able to keep up with important changes in the industry to deliver the most value to Griffin's clients.
-Under Lyons' leadership, Griffin Funding has made the Inc. 5000 fastest-growing companies list five times in its 11 years in business.
+Under Lyons' leadership, Griffin Funding has made the Inc. 5000 fastest-growing companies list five times in its 12 years in business.